MANUS Core 2.1 | Step By Step

 Trackers(x): This dropdown allows you to see the trackers connected to this profile.

-Add Profile: Opens a popup which helps guide setting up a new/added profile.
+Add Profile: Opens a popup to create and setup a new user profile.

 User Order

-The order of profiles list can be changed by dragging and dropping profiles.
-This is useful when streaming data to some plugins, also using a certain order of characters.
+The order of user profiles can be changed by dragging and dropping profiles.
+This is useful for plugins that use the user's index to determine what data to stream to what model.

 Profile Settings